upyun/go-sdk/README.md

 * `key`: remote file path
 * `value`: a io.Reader where data is stored
 * `md5`: set md5 to `true` to enable remote server's md5 chunksum, otherwise(`false`) not.
-* `secret`: encrypt picture, with specified this argument, origin picture is no longer available, you should add `!secret` after origin picture's URL, like this, http://bucket.b0.upaiyun.com/sample.jpg!secret(origin picture is http://bucket.b0.upaiyun.com/sample.jpg). **Zero value of string("") means no encrypt.**
+* `secret`: encrypt picture, with specified this argument, origin picture is no longer available, you should add `!secret` after origin picture's URL, like this, http://bucket.b0.upaiyun.com/sample.jpg!secret (origin picture is http://bucket.b0.upaiyun.com/sample.jpg). **Zero value of string("") means no encrypt.**

 **Example**